ska-telescope/ska-sdp-wflow-mid-selfcal/docs/src/index.rst

 - See the :ref:`docker` page for details of the Dockerfile used to build the software.

-- See the :ref:`di_script` page for details of the command-line arguments used to run the direction-independent Python pipeline script.
+- See the :ref:`pipeline` page for details of the command-line arguments used to run it.

 - See the :ref:`kubernetes` page for details of how to run the pipeline using the Kubernetes environment on the DP Testing Platform.